 Key Takeaways

-• Texas requires residency conditions to be met before filing an at-fault divorce, and ethical guidelines restrict attorneys from representing opposing parties to prevent conflicts of interest, impacting the approach to achieving a favorable outcome.
+Texas requires you to meet residency conditions before filing an at-fault divorce.
+Additionally, ethical guidelines prevent attorneys from representing opposing parties, which helps avoid conflicts of interest and influences how you can achieve a favorable outcome.

 Understanding Texas At Fault Divorce Laws